Cesir72/Cesir72/README.md

 - ⚡ Fun fact: Do you know how I started in the field of informatics in general?
 Well, let me tell you.
 It all began with an in-person course in 2015 focused on Siemens automata.
 The course specifically covered the development of products related to industrial automation systems

-- 💥How to reach me linkedin profile:
+- 💥How to reach me linkedin profile: https://linkedin.com/in/césarsánchezmartín
--  César Sánchez Martín https://linkedin.com/in/césarsánchezmartín

 💬 Ask me about Anything